evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 Or click to [open in Colab](https://colab.research.google.com/github/evidentlyai/community-examples/blob/main/tutorials/Regression_testing_with_debugging).

-We will work with a toy dataset, which you can replace with your production data or calls to your LLM app to generate a new a set of answers for the input data.
+We will work with a toy dataset, which you can replace with your production data or calls to your LLM app to generate a new set of answers for the input data.

 # 1. Installation and Imports